 3. Register where you’re staying within 24 hours

 When you arrive in Vietnam you’ll need to register where you’re staying with the police within 24 hours.
 This sounds more complicated than it is because if you’re staying in a hotel, they’ll usually do it for you.
-But this is something to be aware of, particularly if you’re not staying in a traditional hotel.
+Likewise, if you’re staying in an apartment, the owner or Airbnb host is responsible for registering your address with the police.
+It’s all easy but this is something to be aware of, particularly if you’re not staying in a traditional hotel.

 4. Don’t eat with your eyes